png270/png270.github.io/index.md

 ---
-title: /
+title: /breachy270
 layout: home
 permalink: /
 ---

-# Lorem ipsum
+# Lo(B)re(achy)m i(270)psum
+Welcome to Breachy270.
+This is a blog that documents simple, subtle cybersec stuff.